Joey Lawrence: Music career

 In June 2011, he released a single, "Rolled", which was available as a free download for one week on ABC Family's website.
 In July, Joey released a second single, "Give It To Ya (Acoustic)" via Pledge Music.
 In 2017 Joey started a band with Matt and Andy called Still 3.
 They released their debut single "Lose Myself".

+Podcasting

+In 2023, Joey launched a podcast called "Brotherly Love Podcast" with his brothers Andrew and Matthew.
+It was launched through PodCo, a podcast studio launched by former Disney Channel actress Christy Carlson Romano and focused on rewatches of completed television series by their former actors.

 Personal life

 Lawrence married Michelle Vella in 2002; the couple divorced in 2005.

-He met his second wife, Chandie Yawn-Nelson, earlier while on vacation in Disney World when the two were teenagers; they wed there in July 2005.
-They have two children.
-Reports had surfaced in March 2018 that Lawrence and Yawn-Nelson had filed for bankruptcy in July 2017.
+He met his second wife, Chandie Yawn-Nelson, while on vacation in Walt Disney World when the two were teenagers.
+They wed there in July 2005, and have two daughters.
+Reports surfaced in March 2018 that Lawrence and Yawn-Nelson had filed for bankruptcy in July 2017.
 On April 6, 2018, the Chapter 7 bankruptcy case was reportedly settled.
 Lawrence filed for divorce in July 2020.
+Their divorce was finalized in February 2022.

-In August 2021, Lawrence announced his engagement to actress Samantha Cope whom he met on the set of a Lifetime movie directed by his brother Andrew and co-starring his daughter Charleston.
-On May 1, 2022, Lawrence and Cope were married in California.
-On September 9, 2022, they announced that they are expecting their first child together.
-On January 16, 2023, they welcomed daughter Dylan Rose.
+In 2022, Lawrence married actress Samantha Cope whom he met on the set the Lifetime television film A Deadly Deed, directed by his brother Andrew and co-starring his daughter Charleston.
+The couple has one daughter, born in 2023.
+On August 13, 2024, Cope filed for divorce.
+In December 2024, it was announced that the couple had reconciled and had their divorce filing dismissed.